EQ-5D Analysis

 Overview

-This vignette will show a way to analyse longitudinal EQ-5D data
+This article will show a way to analyse longitudinal EQ-5D data using

-using statistical models and functionality from the qalytools package.
+statistical models and functionality from the qalytools package.
+The

-The goal is to calculate the utility values, identify explanatory
+goal is to calculate the utility values, identify explanatory variables

-variables and calculate the QALY loss.
-It builds upon the introductory
+and calculate the QALY loss.
+It builds upon the introductory vignette

-the synthetic EQ-5D-5L data contained within the package.
+again utilises the synthetic EQ-5D-5L data contained within the

 A simple model